CAG Reads with Skeena Reece & Gord Hill

 Getting the text

-Copies of The 500 Years of Indigenous Resistance Comic Book: Revised and Expanded can be pre-ordered from Arsenal Pulp Press for advance shipping by the end of September.
-Use discount code “CAG25” for 25% off the book.
+Copies of The 500 Years of Indigenous Resistance Comic Book: Revised and Expanded have been made available in our bookshop ($19.95).
+The book can also be pre-ordered from Arsenal Pulp Press.
+Use discount code CAG25 for 25% off the book.
 First editions of The 500 Years of Indigenous Resistance Comic Book can also be found at the Vancouver Public Library.

 Skeena Reece is a Tsmishian/Gitksan and Cree artist based on the West Coast of British Columbia.
 Her multi-disciplinary practice includes performance art, spoken word, humour, “sacred clowning”, writing, singing, songwriting, video, and visual art.
 Skeena studied media arts at Emily Carr Institute of Art and Design, and was the recipient of the British Columbia Award for Excellence in the Arts (2012), the VIVA Award (2014) and the Hnyatshyn Award (2017).
 Recent exhibitions include Moss, OBORO, Montreal (2017); Sweetgrass and Honey, Plug In ICA, Winnipeg (2018); Surrounded, Morris and Helen Belkin Art Gallery, Vancouver (2019); and Interior Infinite, The Polygon Gallery, Vancouver (2021).